Master's Degree Policies

 Final Examination (Plan A and B)

-The candidate shall pass a final examination (either oral or written as specified for the degree) before being awarded the master's degree.
-The supervisory committee shall serve as the examining committee of which the major adviser shall serve as chair.
+The candidate shall pass a final examination before being awarded the master's degree.
+The supervisory committee shall serve as the examining committee with the major adviser serving as chair.

-The final examination shall cover the course work taken by the candidate and also the disquisition, seminar papers, or oral examination paper and fundamental knowledge.
+The final examination will cover the disquisition and may cover course work taken by the candidate, seminar papers, or oral examination paper and fundamental knowledge.
 Once a date is finalized with the student's supervisory committee, the Notification of Scheduled Examination form must be filed with the Graduate College at least two (2) weeks prior to the examination.
+If the completed form is not submitted two weeks prior, it will not be processed and the exam must be rescheduled for a later date.

-A negative vote by more than one member of the student's committee will signify failure of the final examination.
+A negative vote by two or more members of the student's committee will signify failure of the final examination.
 The student may repeat the examination only upon permission from a majority of the supervisory committee.
 The committee will set a date at least one month after the failed examination.
 Exceptions to this time limit will be considered by the graduate dean upon presentation of written justification from the chair of the committee in consultation with the committee.

 Should the examination be failed twice, the student will not be given a third examination except by recommendation of the examining committee, program administrator, and special approval of the Dean of the Graduate College following consultation with the Graduate Council.